Fabio Sole: Career

 On 4 September 2019, Sole joined Oxford United, having been released by Reading.
 Sole made his debut for Oxford on 8 October 2019 in a 2–2 draw at home to Portsmouth in the EFL Trophy.
 Sole converted Oxford's first penalty of the resulting penalty shootout, but Oxford went on to lose the shootout 5–4.

 On 13 February 2020, Sole joined Southern League Premier Division Central side AFC Rushden & Diamonds on a one-month loan deal.
 He had a spell on loan at Farnborough in 2020.

 He was released by Oxford at the end of the 2020–21 season.

 Having spent the vast majority of the 2021–22 season out injured, Sole signed for National League South club Slough Town in July 2022 following a successful trial period.
 In October 2022, Sole joined Hartley Wintney on dual registration.

+In June 2023, Sole joined Southern League Premier Division South side Hanwell Town.

+In July 2024, Sole joined Isthmian League Premier Division side Hendon.

+Personal life

+in January 2022 Sole co-founded Footballers Minds, a support network to help children and teenagers released by football clubs, stating that he was inspired to help people after hearing about Jeremy Wisten's death.